 As Mike’s career progressed, he started advancing his abilities as a camera movement specialist.
 Starting out as a MoVI Operator, Mike started using camera stabilizer gimbals once they became available for filmmakers.
 This was a huge game changer.
 In 2012, Mike started piloting multi-rotor drones, taking cinema cameras to the skies.
 He had been flying RC helicopters and RC fixed-wing planes since his teen years.
 With his filmmaking experience and his eye for cinematography, this keeps the aerial team in sync, capturing the best possible cinematic shots.

-James works directly with the director or DP (Director of Photography).
+Ryan works directly with the director or DP (Director of Photography).
 It’s important that we as a team understand the imagery and camera blocking needed by the director or DP.

 There are three sides to creating the best possible aerial imagery.

 - Camera Blocking: Aerial cinematography usually begins and ends with a starting point and and ending point.
 Deciding the proper position for the camera; the starting/ending height and positions, pushing in, pulling out, dolly left or right, elevating up or descending down.
-These are all options that James will help facilitate to the director or DP.
+These are all options that Ryan will help facilitate to the director or DP.

-- Camera Settings: Depending on the type of shot, the light being used and the overall speed of the shot, James will advise to which are the optimum camera settings for the type of shot.
+- Camera Settings: Depending on the type of shot, the light being used and the overall speed of the shot, Ryan will advise to which are the optimum camera settings for the type of shot.

-Ryan as the safety officer has three main focuses at all times:
+Grant as the safety officer has three main focuses at all times:

 - Keeping all people safe